Skip to content

 Where it fits in the stack

 Providers / API Gateway.
 It serves as the primary integration point for applications needing to interact with the Microsoft 365 ecosystem.
+It often powers MCP servers for calendar and file management.

 Typical use cases

-• Synchronizing calendars (Outlook) and files (OneDrive).
+• Synchronizing calendars (Outlook) and files (OneDrive) for Task Management.

-• Automating workflows in Microsoft Teams.
+• Automating workflows in Microsoft Teams using n8n or Make.

 Strengths